 When Should I Take My Dog to The Vet for a Dry Nose?

-Of course, if your dog has a dry nose accompanied by other symptoms such as a lack of energy or appetite, or they just don't seem to feel well, then you should schedule a visit with your veterinarian.
-Tell the veterinarian all about your dog's symptoms including their dry nose, as this can help them to diagnose any illness that your dog may have.
+If your dog has a dry nose accompanied by other symptoms (a lack of energy or appetite, or they just don't seem to feel well) then you should schedule a visit with your veterinarian.
+Tell the veterinarian all about your dog's symptoms.
+Include their dry nose, as this can help them to diagnose any illness that your dog may have.

 Join Our Pack

 Follow us @NaturVet on social media to fill us in on any wet nose tips we might have missed.
+And, check out the rest of NaturVet.com.
 We’ll keep you up to date on all our latest pet resources, supplements, tips and tricks, and more – everything you need to be the best pet parent possible!